rebashultz1/openmetal-docs/docs/users-manual/using-creating-images.md

 ## Next Steps

-With this guide complete, move on to the next guide, which explains [how to create an Instance](create-an-instance) in Horizon.
+With this guide complete, move on to the next guide, which explains [how to create an Instance](./create-an-instance.md/) in Horizon.